( ∇Φ ∥ ∇W )

 Normative Konsequenzen bei Gültigkeit von Ω

-Für den Fall, dass das Ω-Modell sich bestätigt, ein paar Hinweise für diejenigen, die versuchen sollten, die gewonnen Erkenntnis für ihren eigenen Vorteil umzudeuten oder neu zu interpretieren.
+Für den Fall, dass das Ω sich bestätigt, ein paar Hinweise für diejenigen, die versuchen sollten, die gewonnen Erkenntnis für ihren eigenen Vorteil umzudeuten oder neu zu interpretieren.

-MaTI ist das Modell, aus dem sich die Ω-Theorie evolutionär entwickelt hat. Ω liefert die Basis des strukturellen, philosophischen Regelwerkes, das Ω auf die Physik anzuwenden versucht.
+MaTI ist das Modell, aus dem sich die Ω-Perspektive evolutionär entwickelt hat. Ω liefert die Basis der strukturellen, philosophischen Topographie, https://be-a-futurecreator.blogspot.com/2026/01/definition-of-time.html Ω auf die Physik anzuwenden versucht.
 Bei einer Bestätigung von Ω wird die philosophische Logik von Ω physikalisch stabilisiert.

 1. Technokratie